-Outside areas and boundaries Visually inspected.
-The property has private gardens to front, side and rear with mainly timber fence boundaries.
-There is a mature tree within the rear garden.
-Ceilings Visually inspected from floor level.
-Mainly plasterboard lined.
-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Mixed solid hard plaster and plasterboard lined.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Suspended timber.
-Flooring to most areas.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Joinery, skirtings and facings are timber.
-Internal doors are hollow panel and timber frame/glazed units.
-Kitchen fittings comprise wall and floor mounted units incorporating appliances.
-Chimney breasts and fireplaces No open fireplaces.
 Internal decorations Visually inspected.
 Painted plaster and joinery.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and consumer unit located in a hall cupboard.
+Electricity is from the mains grid with the meter and consumer unit located in the under stair cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the main supply with meter located in an external inspection box.
+Gas is from the mains supply with the meter located in an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipework.
-The sanitary arrangements comprise a three piece white suite in each of the bath and shower rooms and a two piece white suite in the ground floor WC.
+Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipework.
+The sanitary arrangements comprise white fittings in each of the bath and shower rooms.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The subjects have system of gas central heating via radiators.
-The gas boiler located in the kitchen also provides hot water which is stored within the insulated hot water cylinder located in a bedroom cupboard.
+The property has a system of gas central heating via radiators.
+The gas boiler is located in the utility room and also provides hot water.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Foul and surface water drainage appears to be to the main public sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There appears to be smoke and intruder alarms installed.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
+There do not appear to be adequate smoke and fire detection measures in place.
+Upgrading is required to comply with Scottish Government standards, applicable from February 2022.
+Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
+This is a plant which is subject to control regulation, is considered to be